MAD Symposium: MAD Mondays

-To prompt discussion on a local level and include those outside of the restaurant trade in the MAD community, the organization stages MAD Mondays, a series of panel discussions on food culture.
+To prompt discussion on a local level and include those outside of the restaurant trade in the MAD community, the organization staged MAD Mondays, a series of panel discussions on food culture.

 In March 2014, MAD hosted a New York City edition, its first outside of Copenhagen.
 The talk was titled "What We Talk About When We Talk About Being a Chef," and took place at the Drawing Center, featuring Peter Meehan as moderator and Mario Batali, Gabrielle Hamilton, Bill Buford, Lee Hanson, and Riad Nasr as panelists.

 MADFeed

-The MADFeed is an online publication that extends the MAD conversation throughout the year.
-The platform hosts news and video from MAD events, as well as articles from the MAD team.
-Notable guests and features to these publishings include chefs Dan Barber and Margot Henderson, musician James Murphy, and artist Olafur Eliasson.
+The MADFeed was an online publication that extended the MAD conversation throughout the year.
+The platform hosted news and video from MAD events, as well as articles from the MAD team.
+Notable guests and features in these publishings included chefs Dan Barber and Margot Henderson, musician James Murphy, and artist Olafur Eliasson.